NationalLibraryOfNorway/ocfl-package-per-version-workgroup-notes/single-vs-multipart-containers-questions.md

 * Binary container split
   * Container is split into sub-containers at binary level and must be concatenated to get a usable container
 * Multipart split by container format
-  * Every container file contains a part of the complete container
+  * Every sub-container contains full files and is a part of the complete container

 | Type                                    | Pros                                | Cons                                                      |
 | --------------------------------------- | ----------------------------------- | --------------------------------------------------------- |